0xdx-au/jISM/README.md

 # Now go get wet at http://localhost:8080
 ```

+## Architecture
+- Web Application (www/): This is where the Flask application resides.
+It serves the web interface and API endpoints.
+- OSCAL Feed Handler (feed/): This component fetches and processes the OSCAL feed data.
+- Database (db/): This component sets up a PostgreSQL database to store processed OSCAL data.
+- Docker Compose: Manages the orchestration of the three containers.

 ## Why CentOS CIS Level 2?
 Why use protection?
 Because it's better to be safe than sorry! 🎯 (seriously just because)